jspickard/MSSE661-2022S8W2-final-app/README.md

 ## WIP notes
 This is a working project.
 Not all functionality has been completed yet.
 Below is a list of the missing functionality:
 1. Phrases cannot be saved. (button alerts user)
-2. Users cannot create accounts or login. (form present, buttons alert user)
+2. Only basic authentication reqs from Week4 implemented (can create user and _login, cannot logout or see any user customized details)

 ## Preview
 ![ Full Screenshot ](./ChitChatDynamo/assets/screenshot.png)